VavrovKamarat/Frinx-docs/FRINX_Machine/User_Guide/frinx-machine_userguide.md

 # FRINX Machine User Guide

-FRINX Machine is a dockerized deployment of
+FRINX Machine is a dockerized deployment of 3 element.
+Every one of them have specific responsibilities.

-* **FRINX Opendaylight** (network automation solution)
+### FRINX Opendaylight (network automation solution)

-* and **Netflix Conductor** (workflow engine)

-* **Elasticsearch** (inventory and log data)

-**The goal is to provide a platform enabling easy definition, execution and monitoring of complex workflows using FRINX Opendaylight.**

-In this deployment, responsibilities are separated as follows:

-* Opendaylight is used for:

-    * Connecting to the devices in network
+ * Connects to the devices in network

-    * Keeping connections between devices alive
+ * Keeps connections between devices alive

-    * Pushing configuration data to devices
+ * Pushes configuration data to devices

-    * Pulling configuration and operational data from devices
+ * Pulls configuration and operational data from devices

-* Conductor is used for:
+### Netflix Conductor (workflow engine)

-    * Chaining atomic tasks into complex workflows
+ * Chains atomic tasks into complex workflows

-    * Defining, executing, and monitoring workflows (via REST or UI)
+ * Defines, executes and monitors workflows (via REST or UI)

-* Elasticsearch is used for:
+### Elasticsearch (inventory and log data)

  * Storing inventory data

  * Storing log data

+**The goal is to provide a platform enabling easy definition, execution and monitoring of complex workflows using FRINX Opendaylight.**

 An example workflow could consist of: